ychAlbert/RetinaDA/README.md

 ### Files

-- [LICENSE](./LICENSE/): Specify the usage permissions of developers or organizations using the code
+- [LICENSE](./LICENSE/): Specify the usage permissions of developers or organizations using the code.
-- [README.md](./README.md/): Contains a basic introduction to this project
+- [README.md](./README.md/): Contains a basic introduction to this project.
 - [Sub_image.py](./Sub_image.py/): Process image files to generate usable patches.
 ### Subfolders